madetech/handbook/guides/compensation/expenses/eyetest.md

 You can expense the cost of an annual Eye Test through Xero.

 - Book the eye test yourself and get a reciept
-- Submit the reciept for the eye test through Xero
+- Submit the receipt for the eye test through Xero

 ## Claiming for Lenses and Frames